-1) Click Add in the Binding List section.
+1) Click • Add in the Binding List section.

-- 2) Enter the MAC address and IP address that you want to bind.
-Enter a Description for this binding entry. - 3) Tick the Enable This Entry checkbox and click OK.
+- 2) Enter the MAC Address and IP Address that you want to bind. - 3) Click SAVE.

 Now you don't need to worry about ARP spoofing and ARP attacks!

 NAT Forwarding

 The router's NAT (Network Address Translation) feature makes devices on the LAN use the same public IP address to communicate with devices on the internet, which protects the local network by hiding IP addresses of the devices.
 However, it also brings about the problem that an external host cannot initiatively communicate with a specified device on the local network.